Kochi Castle 高知城

 How to Get There

-You can catch the tram from JR Kochi Station in about 15 minutes.
+You can catch the tram from JR Kochi Station (15 minutes).
 Get off at Kochijo-mae tram stop, then take a short walk to the castle grounds.

 One of the "Top 100 Castles in Japan"

 The beautiful gardens are full of cherry blossoms when in season

 There are many museums in the nearby area, including the popular Archery Museum

 Located in the center of Kochi City, Kochi Castle is perched upon a hill, overlooking the domain it once ruled over.
 Though first built between 1601 to 1611, many of the present structures were built 100 years later.
 The castle was not only the center for the ruling class, but the actual residence of the feudal lord.

 Top cherry blossom spot